AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/config-utility.md

    ![Agent status and state after refresh](../../images/af-details-refreshed.png)

-​   **Note:** Once an AF Server has been added, the utility searches for PI Data Archives that are referenced by the AF server.
+​   **Note:** Once an AF Server has been added, the utility scans the configured AF server for referenced Data Archives.
+As the utility finds Data Archives, they are shown in the **Detected Data Archives** list.
+You can select and add the desired Data Archive.
+You don't have to wait for the scan to complete.
+You can also manually type the name of the Data Archive if you don't want to wait for the scan to complete.

-1. (Optional) Select one of the Data Archives listed under `Detected Data Archives`, and then select **Add Selected Data Archive**.
+1. Select one of the Data Archives listed under `Detected Data Archives`, and then select **Add Selected Data Archive**.

 1. Review the AF source server details to ensure they are correct: